Canon G5 X vs Fujifilm X-E2S

-The Canon PowerShot G5 X and the Fujifilm X-E2S are two digital cameras that were revealed to the public, respectively, in October 2015 and January 2016.
+The Canon PowerShot G5 X and the Fujifilm X-E2S are two digital cameras that were announced, respectively, in October 2015 and January 2016.
 The G5X is a fixed lens compact, while the X-E2S is a mirrorless interchangeable lens camera.
-The cameras are based on an one-inch (G5X) and an APS-C sensor.
-The Canon has a resolution of 20 megapixel, whereas the Fujifilm provides 16 MP.
+The cameras are based on an one-inch (G5X) and an APS-C (X-E2S) sensor.
+The Canon has a resolution of 20 megapixels, whereas the Fujifilm provides 16 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-E2S is notably larger (14 percent) than the Canon G5 X. In this context, it is worth noting that neither the G5X nor the X-E2S are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G5X has a lens built in, whereas the X-E2S is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the X-E2S and their specifications in the Fujinon X Lens Catalog.